aptible/docker-registry-proxy/README.md

 You need three things to run this proxy in front of a Docker registry:

 1. A running [Docker registry](https://github.com/docker/docker-registry).
-2. An SSL key pair named `docker-registry-proxy.crt` and `docker-registry-proxy.key`.
+2. A directory containing an SSL key pair named `docker-registry-proxy.crt` and `docker-registry-proxy.key`.
 3. Basic auth credentials in the form "user1:password1,user2:password2".

 Once you have everything in the list above, you can launch the registry proxy container.